o9dangson/P2_RPGHub/documentation/Test_Strategy.md

 # **Test Strategy**
 ## **Scope**

-The product, **Banana Guild Woes**, is an application that can serve as an expenditure reimbursement system for any small company or group.
-This app should allow employees and managers to submit new reimbursement requests and review all requests while also allowing managers to accept or reject pending requests.
+The product, **RPGHub**, is an application that can serve as a tool to that allows players of an RPG to find or start groups for activities they are looking to participate in.
+This app should allow players to apply to join a group as a specific role(Damage,Tank,Healer).
+Otherwise, they have the ability to create their own group of a specified size and activity.

 This document will be reviewed by all developing team members at regular intervals.
 This test strategy will be approved by the developers and client before any work is done.